 Explore molecular, cellular and population genetics, alongside their evolutionary and biotechnological implications.
 You’ll develop practical laboratory, fieldwork and research skills on our genetics course.

-Genetics explains the molecular and chromosomal basis of genetic expression, heredity and the role of genetic variation in evolution.
-And now, DNA technology and computing power is making genetics a rapidly growing area of biology.
+Genetics explains the molecular and chromosomal basis of physical characteristics, heredity and the role of genetic variation in evolution.
+And now, DNA technology and computing power is making genetics the most rapidly growing area of biology.

-On our BSc (Hons) Genetics course, you’ll gain a solid understanding of the theory behind this discipline, including the technologies currently being developed.
-Our programme will give you hands-on experience of using the latest industry-standard technology and software.
+On our BSc (Hons) Genetics course, you’ll gain a solid understanding of the theory underpinning the subject, alongside the practical techniques that enable it to be studied.
+Our degree will give you hands-on experience of using the latest industry-standard equipment and software.

-You’ll learn about molecular, cellular and population genetics, with a focus on their biotechnological elements.
-And you’ll critically analyse the evolutionary outcomes and implications.
+You’ll learn about molecular, cellular and population genetics.
+And you’ll critically analyse the evolutionary outcomes and implications of these processes.
 Our degree provides you with many opportunities to complete practical fieldwork and independent laboratory research.
 All of this will boost your future job prospects.

 Trace the evolution of life, examining the diversity of plants and animals, including humans.
 Take part in residential fieldwork, where we’ll show you how to complete biological research.
 And broaden your knowledge of the discipline through modules in cell biology and genetics.